gavollink/termread/docs/VT_Device_Attributes.md

 | --------------- |----------|---------------------|-------|
 | VT100 and newer | `\033/Z` | VT52 Emulation Mode | 24 Lines x 80 Cols |

-    NOTE: `xterm` in VT52 emulation mode also responds with this same string.
+> **NOTE**: `xterm` in VT52 emulation mode also responds with this same string.
 This is correct, to mean "not a real VT52, but a later device in compatability mode".
 There are places where this response is claimed as being the actual response for a VT52 terminal, which is misleading and is one of the things that led me to read every DEC Video Terminal Manual I could find.

 ## VT100 Series: Device Attributes and DECID Responses